LIQUID MANUFACTURING, PACKAGING AND FULFILLMENT

 - We are Product Stability Experts – Nothing is Too Difficult.

 Wasatch can help you conceptualize and formulate a new product, or refine and optimize an existing product.
-We are Preservative Experts.
-Our FDA and OTC registered Liquid Manufacturing Plant and Packaging Facility is state-of-the-art.
+Wasatch = Preservative Experts.
+The Wasatch Liquid Manufacturing Operation and is state-of-the-art.
 We can provide nearly unlimited options for co-packing in bottles, cans, gel-packs, tubes, and jars.

 - Department of Agriculture